bpolaszek/bentools-etl/doc/getting-started.md

 ]
 ```

+> [!NOTE]
-Notice that we didn't _transform_ anything here, we just denormalized the CSV file to an array, then serialized that array to a JSON file.
+> We didn't _transform_ anything here, we just denormalized the CSV file to an array, then serialized that array to a JSON file.

 The `CSVExtractor` has some options to _read_ the data, such as considering that the 1st row is the column keys.